0xNSHuman/StackFlowView/README.md

 ### Push and Pop items

-> **NOTE**: There is no items reusability mechanism in current version, so whatever you push to `StackFlowView` increments memory usage until you pop it.
+> **NOTE**: There is no views reusability mechanism in current version, so whatever you push to `StackFlowView` increments memory usage until you pop it.
 Therefore, the weak place of this library is a large number of flow steps.
 It's in TODO list to address this feature.

 #### Push

-There is only one straight-forward to use method to push your view into Stack Flow, but it lets you customize things to the degree you want.
+There is only one straight-forward to use method to push your view into Stack Flow, but it lets you customize things to the extent you want.

 You can stick to using the same style for all items, or use custom approach for each one.